Mu-Sigma/muHVT/README.md

 construction of hierarchical voronoi tessellations as a data visualization tool to visualize cells using quantization.
-The hierarchical cells are computed using Hierarchical K-means where a quantization threshold governs the levels in the hierarchy for a set $k$ parameter (the maximum number of cells at each level).
+The hierarchical cells are computed using Hierarchical K-means where a quantization threshold governs the levels in the hierarchy for a set `k` parameter (the maximum number of cells at each level).
 The package is particularly helpful to visualize rich mutlivariate data.